The Department of Industrial Engineering will be in the top 25 programs in the nation in excellence in academic and research programs.

 - Develop new degree program and career descriptive materials every two years.

-- Average at least one per faculty working relationships with corporations and government labs and agencies.
+- Average at least one working relationship with corporations and government labs and agencies per faculty member.

 - Establish research programs with Pantex.